shotgunsoftware/tk-multi-breakdown2/docs/hooks.rst

 hook_ui_config:
 ---------------

 A simple hook to customize the display of the view and details widget.
-When the application displays the items in the main file view, the right-hand panel details widget and history view, it will call this hook in to determine which data to display for that particular widget and how it should be formatted.
+When the application displays the items in the main file view, the right-hand panel details widget and history view, it will call this hook to determine which data to display for that particular widget and how it should be formatted.

 **Methods:**